Apart from its very hard wood and its elegant ornamental appeal, the ash tree has long been used for its health benefits and therapeutic properties.

 Harvesting ash tree leaves

 The most adequate time frame for this is between May and June.
 However, to harvest some bark, best act in fall.
-In that season, once you’ve collected your bark or leaves, dry them in a dry and ventilated spot.
+Once you’ve collected your bark or leaves, dry them in a dry and ventilated spot.

 Species and varieties of ash trees

-Ash is a flower tree that grows up to 100 feet (30 meters) or 130 feet (40 meters).
+Ash is a flower tree that grows up to 100 feet (30 meters) and even 130 feet (40 meters).
 Its flowers are red and the leafage is deciduous.

 What are the main ash tree varieties?